 California Industrial Welfare Commission (IWC) Wage Order #14 Agricultural Occupations Poster

-The Industrial Welfare Commission (IWC) Wage Order #14 Agricultural Occupations is a general labor law poster poster by the California Department Of Industrial Relations.
+The Industrial Welfare Commission (IWC) Wage Order #14 Agricultural Occupations is a labor law posters poster by the California Department Of Industrial Relations.
 This poster is mandatory for some employers, including employers in agricultural occupations.

 This poster must be posted in a conspicuous place where all employees of any Agricultural occupations in California will see it.
 Employers can also request if they need this poster in another language.
 This poster describes the standards and laws that must be followed in the Agricultural occupations.
 Such laws include minimum wage rate, working overtime, holding records, and regulations for disabled workers.